William H. Parker (politician): Political career

 Parker was a delegate to the territorial constitutional convention which led to South Dakota's statehood in 1885.
 A Republican, he served in the South Dakota House of Representatives in 1889.
 From 1903 to 1907 he was prosecuting attorney of Lawrence County.

 In 1906 Parker was elected to Seat B, one of South Dakota's two at-large seats in the United States House of Representatives.
 He served in the 60th United States Congress from March 4, 1907 until his death.

 Death and legacy

-Parker died in Deadwood on June 26, 1908.
+Parker died at St. Joseph's Hospital in Deadwood on June 26, 1908 due to cirrhosis of the liver.
 He was buried at Arlington National Cemetery, Section 3, Grave 2115.

 He was the grandfather of William H. Parker, who served as Chief of the Los Angeles Police Department from 1950 to 1966.